huridocs/uwazi-documentation/admin-docs/understanding-public-vs-private-entities.md

-# UNDERSTANDING "PUBLIC" VERSUS "PRIVATE" ENTITIES
+# Understanding "Public" versus "Private" Entities

 In Uwazi, there are two areas where entities can be stored: